operator-framework/enhancements/enhancements/declarative-index-config.md

 ## Non-goals

 1. Enumerate/implement tooling to allow different operations to be performed on the package representations.
 Numerous tooling(eg those that allow operation on files) that already exists can be leveraged to perform various operations on package representations.
 2. Advanced tooling to verify dependency satisfiability for individual bundles, channel upgrade graph validity for each channel in a package etc. This will be considered in a separate enhancement.
+3. Define an exhaustive or authoritative set of bundle properties.
+This proposal will document only the properties necessary to maintain backwards-compatibility with the existing GRPC API.

 ## User Stories